The Girl with the Whip (1952 film)

 The Girl with the Whip (French: La fille au fouet) is a 1952 Swiss drama film directed by Jean Dréville and starring Michel Simon, Gaby Morlay and Colette Darfeuil.
+It was shot at the Boulogne Studios in Paris.
 The film's sets were designed by the art director Robert Dumesnil.
-It was shot at the Boulogne Studios in Paris.
 A separate German version, The Secret of the Mountain Lake, was also made.